DoliCloud/SellYourSaas/doc/ProjectSubmission/Project-submission_readme_en_US.md

 ## 3. Wireframe export :

-Finnaly, you need to create the export of the wireframe in a folder named Wireframe.
+Finaly, you need to create the export of the wireframe in a folder named Wireframe.